Blog

 Try a visual search with Microsoft Bing

-Bing visual search is simple and intuitive, allowing you to drag and drop any image, type any URL into the search bar, or even take a photo directly in its home dashboard.
+Bing visual search is simple and intuitive.
+You can drag and drop any image, type any URL into the search bar, or even take a photo directly in the home dashboard.

 Verify content on social networks